alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-08-15-regression-done-right.markdown

 >The F value in regression is the result of a test where the null hypothesis is that all of the regression coefficients are equal to zero.
 In other words, the model has no predictive capability.
 > Basically, the f-test compares your model with zero predictor variables (the intercept only model), and decides whether your added coefficients improved the model.
 If you get a significant result, then whatever coefficients you included in your model improved the model’s fit.

 If all `ci == 0`, then the total variance of the residuals in this case would be the total variance of Y, which is the absolute maximum variance the model can have.
-If our model were to bring value, then the variance of the residuals would be much lower than the total variance of Y. Just like the *t-statistic*, the *f-statistic* measures how many deviations (but in this case it is not a normal distribution) from the maximum variance our residual variance is, that is how far `Var(Residuals) / Var(Y)` is from 1.
+If our model were to bring value, then the variance of the residuals would be much lower than the total variance of Y. Just like the *t-statistic*, the *f-statistic* measures how far from the maximum variance our residual variance is, that is how far `Var(Residuals) / Var(Y)` is from 1.